cbueche/ZenPacks.community.EfficientIPDDI/README.md

 ## Introduction

 This is a Zenpack for [Efficient iP DDI](http://www.efficientip.com/solutions/smart-ddi/) monitoring.
-This Zenpack is developed using [zenpacklib](https://zenpacklib.zenoss.com) on Zenoss 4.x and should as well run under Zenoss 5.x.
+This Zenpack is developed using the [ZenPack SDK](https://www.zenoss.com/product/zenpacks/zenpacklib) on Zenoss 4.x and might as well run under Zenoss 5.x.

 ## Supported devices